-I should preface this post by admitting that I felt a little uneasy about sharing the listing for our house yesterday because a.)
-I never thought I’d own a home worth over a half million dollars and b.) anyone with the wherewithal to click price/tax history in Zillow will see that we only paid $145k for it.
-When Amy and I moved in 5 years ago, our house was filthy and neglected with an awkward galley kitchen, no working shower, a dying HVAC unit, an old roof and several broken windows.
+When Amy and I moved into Decatur 5 years ago, the house we chose was filthy and neglected with an awkward galley kitchen, no working shower, a dying HVAC unit, an old roof and several broken windows.
 We dubbed it “The Pulley House” because there were climbing ropes hanging from pulleys mounted around a skylight that dangled from the 3rd floor loft all the way down to the 1st floor living room.
 Supposedly, they were for hanging plants.
 Supposedly.

 The Pulley House was so cheap and so weird though, that Amy and I fell in love instantly.
 Over the last 5 years, we built a 3 story addition, completely renovated the existing side of the house, and put in some DIY touches like reclaimed wood features and a library ladder wall.
 We’re sad to have to leave this place behind but we’re proud of how it turned out.
 Here are a few before and after pictures to show just how much has changed since September 02, 2011.